Navezjt/ComfyUI_roop/README.md

     Otherwise, activate your venv if you use one for ComfyUI and run `install.py`.

-A total of about 1.3 GB worth of extra models will be installed during installation and runtime.
+A total of about 854 MB worth of extra models will be installed during installation and runtime.

 ## Usage